miradel51/miradel51.github.io/_pages/cv.md

 * CTO, Information Services Department, [Beijing Silk Road Heli Investment Management Group Co.,Ltd](https://www.helibazar.com/index.html), 07/2019-12/2019
   * Base: Beijing, China
-  * Project: Multi-Lingual E-commerce Platform
+  * Project: Multilingual E-commerce Platform
   * Contribution: I had instructed our team to develop a multilingual e-commerce platform with front-end and back-end written by us instead of using other frameworks.
 The system is very flexible and extensible and can be effortlessly converted into an online teaching system or an online training system.

 * Technical Advisor, MT Team, [NewTranx Technology](http://www.newtranx.com/), 12/2018-05/2019